UMass Boston

 Clinical Social Worker and Director

-Teri is a Licensed Independent Clinical Social Worker who received a B.A. in Sociology from UMass Amherst and a Master of Social Work with certification in Urban Leadership from Simmons University.
-She uses strength-based modalities to support students dealing with life stressors, anxiety, depression, and other issues that may be impacting their wellbeing.
+Teri is a Licensed Independent Clinical Social Worker.
+She received her MSW with a certification in Urban Leadership from Simmons University and her B.A. in Sociology from UMass Amherst.
+Teri uses strength-based approaches to help students manage life stressors, anxiety, depression, and other challenges affecting their well-being.

-As an African American woman who grew up in the Greater Boston area, Teri personally understands the importance of acknowledging and supporting issues of diversity and culture.
-Knowing the importance of seeing oneself reflected, she has been intentional in serving the communities where she grew up, spending a majority of her career providing community-based mental health services.
-She has been working in college mental health for the past six years and has a small private practice.
+As an African American woman who grew up in the Greater Boston area, Teri personally understands the importance of acknowledging and supporting diversity and culture.
+Knowing the importance of seeing oneself reflected, she has been intentional about serving the communities where she grew up.
+She has spent the majority of her career providing community-based mental health services before transitioning to college mental health.

-When not working, Teri enjoys traveling, participating in a book club (although she rarely reads the books), and spending time with her husband, son, and dog Ruby
+When not working, Teri enjoys traveling, participating in a book club (although she rarely reads books), and spending time with her family including her dog, Ruby.

 Bill DeFranc, PhD